 Odds are he owns exactly two ties: one splashed with his fraternity logo and the other featuring a naughty Christmas theme.
 Neither one is likely to impress a potential employer, but this classic blue-patterned one definitely stands a chance.

-They’re going to need a grown-up looking pair to replace those neon shades they picked up for free during Spring Fling.
+Give your favorite fashion lover these sophisticated sunnies just in time for summer, and you’re sure to earn some brownie points.
 Also, you’re required to write that these shades are “for a future so bright” in the card.
 Sorry, we don’t make the rules.

 The international economics major might know all the ins and outs of how the stock market works, but do they know why the Mona Lisa doesn’t have eyebrows?
 This hilarious card game is chock full of facts so random, everyone who plays is bound to learn something new.